 For the past 15 years, we have worked with hundreds of professional services organizations to illuminate and measure key performance indicators (KPIs) for professional services organization.
 These are the metrics that keep them in business (and growing) year after year.

-We like to think of KPIs for PSOs as regularly asked questions that, when answered, determine the health the organization.
-Some KPIs answer “What happened?” and some “What can that happen?”
+We like to think of KPIs for consulting as regularly asked questions that, when answered, determine the health of the organization.
+Some metrics around consulting performance measurement answer “What happened?” and some “What can that happen?”
 When combined, they work to balance the shifting priorities of projects, people and revenue in a services organization — ultimately resulting in a growth strategy for consulting.

 Professional Services KPIs Are Nuanced